godatadriven/godatadriven-blog/content/upgrade-CDH4-to-CDH5.md

 - start hue1 -> oke
 - start impala1 -> oke

-Great, no errors, lets try to run some queries!
+Great, no errors!
-Hue was started and accessible, but we could not login anymore.

 **Alternative Solution**

-After manually upgrading the cluster in the way stated above, we discovered that is also possible to use Cloudera Manager to run the upgrade on the inidividual services.
+After manually upgrading the cluster in the way stated above, we discovered that it is also possible to use Cloudera Manager to run the upgrade on the inidividual services.

 For HDFS: